(xx) Indian Ridge Rock Climbing

 The quickest, most legal approach seems to be to head over Asterix Pass from the main area, follow the river trail past the Monkey, then up on to the plateau above the rimrock after passing the Kiss of the Lepers cliffs.
 From here, head NE to the exit of the Canal tunnel, then follow the canal to the next tunnel (under Gunsight rock).
 Start scrambling up Indian Ridge at this point, aiming for the lowest pinnacle on the ridge, Gunsight rock.
 Squaw Rock is further on up the ridge.
 Various lesser spires dot the hill slopes on either side of the ridge.
 Most of these smaller spires are forgettable, but some offer excellent climbing.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Indian Ridge:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for (xx) Indian Ridge: